A persistent volume associated with your cluster has crossed the warning threshold of 90% used capacity and is expected to fill up within 4 days.

 Deleting data that you no longer need is the fastest and the cheapest solution.

-If data is not needed in the service but needs to be processed later, move it to a different storage resource, such as an S3 bucket.
+If data is not needed in the service but needs to be processed later, move it to a different storage resource, like an S3 bucket.

 Some services automatically rebalance data on the cluster when a node fills up.
-Some of these make it possible to rebalance data across existing nodes, others may require adding new nodes.
-If data rebalancing is supported in your cluster, increase the number of replicas and wait for data migration, or trigger the migration manually.
+Some of these services make it possible to rebalance data across existing nodes, others might require adding new nodes.
+If your cluster supports data rebalancing, increase the number of replicas and wait for data migration, or trigger the migration manually.

 Example services that support data rebalancing: